 Background

-Mental health disorders, such as depression and anxiety, exhibit notable sex differences in prevalence, age of onset, and symptomatology.
-Women are more likely to be diagnosed with depression and anxiety, whereas men have higher rates of certain externalizing disorders.
+Significant sex differences are observed in mental health.
+Women exhibit higher rates of internalizing disorders, such as depression and anxiety, whereas males show higher rates of externalizing disorders such as conduct disorders and ADHD.
+Sex differences are also evident in age of onset, clinical profiles, and symptomatology within specific disorders.
 While social and environmental factors contribute to these differences, genetic and biological mechanisms also play a crucial role.
-Advances in psychiatric genetics have enabled researchers to explore sex-specific genetic influences on mental health, yet many studies continue to overlook these differences.
+Advances in psychiatric genetics have facilitated the investigation of sex-specific genetic influences on mental health; however, many studies continue to overlook these differences.

 Aim